UFResearchComputing/git-training/README.md

 1. Make a directory for this repository: `mkdir planets`
    * It is best if the directory name matches the repository name
 1. Change directories into this new folder: `cd planets`
-1. Copy the commands in the "…or create a new repository on the command line" box on the github page and then past them into your terminal--**Make sure you are in the `planets` directory**:
+1. Copy the commands in the "…or create a new repository on the command line" box on the github.com page and then paste them into your terminal--**Make sure you are in the `planets` directory**:
    * These commands do a number of things:
       * `echo "# planets" >> README.md` Creates the starts of the README.md document for the repo.
-      * `git init` Tells Git that this is a git repository and creates all the infrastructure to treat it as such.
+      * `git init` Tells git that this is a git repository and creates all the infrastructure to treat it as such.
-      * `git add README.md` Places the README.md file in the staging area and tells Git to track changes to this file.
+      * `git add README.md` Places the README.md file in the staging area and tells git to track changes to this file.
       * `git commit -m "first commit"` Commits the changes to the local repo.
 This records the changes and sets a point in history that can be recovered.
       * `git remote add origin git@github.com:*magitz*/planets.git` This connects the local repo to the one on GitHub that we made to start with. **Note:** My github username is *magitz*, you will need to use your username.
+But that should be set when you copy/paste.
       * `git push -u origin master` This `push`es our changes to GitHub.
          * If you have not setup SSH keys, you will be asked for your github.com username and password.